-- The blade of a sword in ancient times was around 60 to 91 centimeters long. - Some swords have two sharp edges and are called "double-edged" or "two-edged" swords. - Jesus' disciples had swords they planned to use to defend themselves.
+- In ancient times the length of a sword's blade was about 60 to 91 centimeters. - Some swords have two sharp edges and are called "double-edged" or "two-edged" swords. - Jesus' disciples had swords for self defense.
 With his sword, Peter cut off the ear of the high priest's servant. - Both John the Baptist and the apostle James were beheaded with swords.

 - A sword is used as a metaphor for God's word.
-God's teachings in the Bible expose people's innermost thoughts and convict them of their sin.
+God's teachings in the Bible exposed people's innermost thoughts and convicted them of their sin.
 In a similar way, a sword cuts deeply, causing pain.
-(See: Metaphor) - One way to translate this figurative use would be, "God's word is like a sword, which cuts deeply and exposes sin." - Another figurative use of this term is in the book of Psalms where the tongue or speech of a person is compared to a sword, which can injure people.
-This could be translated as, "the tongue is like a sword that can badly injure someone." - If swords are not known in your culture, this word could be translated with the name of another long-bladed weapon that is used to cut or stab. - A sword could also be described as a "sharp weapon" or "long knife."
-Some translations may decide to include a picture of a sword.
+(See: Metaphor) - One way to translate this figurative use would be, "God's word is like a sword, which cuts deeply and exposes sin." - Another figurative use of this term occurred in the book of Psalms, where the tongue or speech of a person was compared to a sword, which can injure people.
+This could be translated as "the tongue is like a sword that can badly injure someone." - If swords are not known in your culture, this word could be translated with the name of another long-bladed weapon that is used to cut or stab. - A sword could also be described as a "sharp weapon" or "long knife."
+Some translations could include a picture of a sword.

-(See also: James (brother of Jesus), John (the Baptist), tongue, word of God, word of Yahweh, word of the Lord, scripture)
+(See also: James (brother of Jesus), John (the Baptist), tongue, word of God)